starkoka/Genshin-Timer/README.md

 ## Introduction Method
 1.Install node.js.
-2.Install init and node-cron using nmp.
+2.Install init and node-cron using npm.
 3.Place this file on your server.
 4.Create a config.json file.
 Then edit it as follows
 ```js:config.json